CtrlK

 neo4j-snowflake-graph-analytics-skill

 Run Neo4j Graph Analytics algorithms (PageRank, Louvain, WCC, Dijkstra, KNN, Node2Vec, FastRP, GraphSAGE) directly inside Snowflake without moving data.
 Use when running graph algorithms against Snowflake tables via the Neo4j Snowflake Native App ("GDS Snowflake", "graph algorithms in Snowflake", "Neo4j Graph Analytics").
-Covers installation, privilege setup, project-compute-write pattern, and SQL CALL syntax.
+Covers the explore → prepare projection views → project-compute-write flow, the strict view/column type rules the graph engine requires, and exact SQL CALL syntax.
 Does NOT cover Cypher or Neo4j DBMS queries — use neo4j-cypher-skill.
 Does NOT cover Aura Graph Analytics — use neo4j-aura-graph-analytics-skill.
 Does NOT cover self-managed GDS — use neo4j-gds-skill.

 Quality